v1nns/dotfiles/README.md

 ## Installation guide (WIP :construction_worker:)

 Instead of manually configure everything, I created a draft of an installation script (install.sh).
-It is not finished yet, neither did a fresh isntall with it, so be careful!
+It is not finished yet, neither did a fresh install with it, so be careful!
 At least, you may check it to see all packages that I have installed currently or even to check how I configure all my stuff (greeter screen, GTK style, custom icons, systemd services, neovim settings, etc).